Nigerian naira: Banknotes of Nigeria

-On 1 January 1973, the Central Bank of Nigeria introduced notes for 50 kobo, ₦1, ₦5, ₦10 and ₦20: in April 1984, the colors of all naira banknotes were changed in an attempt to control money laundering.
+On 1 January 1973, the Central Bank of Nigeria introduced notes for 50 kobo, ₦1, ₦5, ₦10 and ₦20 (the £1 note did not continue as a ₦2 note): in April 1984, the colors of all naira banknotes were changed in an attempt to control money laundering.
 In 1991, ₦50 notes were issued, while the 50 kobo and ₦1 notes were replaced by coins in 1991.
 This was followed by ₦100 in 1999, ₦200 in 2000, ₦500 in 2001 and ₦1,000 on 12 October 2005.

 On 28 February 2007, new versions of the ₦5 to ₦50 banknotes were introduced.
 Originally the ₦10, ₦20 and ₦50 were to be polymer banknotes, but the ₦5, ₦10 and ₦50 were delayed to late 2009 and only the ₦20 was released in polymer.
 The notes are slightly smaller (130 × 72 mm) and redesigned from the preceding issues.
 In mid-2009 when Sanusi Lamido Sanusi took over as CBN Governor, The Central Bank of Nigeria changed the ₦5, ₦10 and ₦50 to polymer notes.

 On the ₦1,000 notes, there is a subtle shiny strip running down the back of the note to prevent counterfeiting.
 The strip is a shimmery gold color showing ₦1,000 and has a triangular shape in the middle of the front of the note which changes its color from green to blue when tilted.
 The main feature on the front is the engraved portraits of Alhaji Aliyu Mai-Bornu and Dr. Clement Isong, both of which are former governors of the Central Bank of Nigeria.

 On the first prints of the ₦100 notes issued starting 1 December 1999, Zuma Rock was captioned as located in Federal Capital Territory, while actually it is situated in Niger State.
 Later prints removed the reference to FCT, ABUJA.

 In 2012, the Central Bank of Nigeria was considering the introduction of new currency denominations of ₦5,000.
 The bank also made plans to convert ₦5, ₦10, ₦20 and ₦50 into coins which are all presently notes.

 The Central Bank of Nigeria announced that it would no longer issue banknotes on polymer citing higher costs and environmental issues.

 On 12 November 2014, the Central Bank of Nigeria issued a ₦100 commemorative note to celebrate the centennial of Nigeria's existence.
 The notes are similar to its regular issue with the portrait of Chief Obafemi Awolowo on the front, but are redesigned to include a new color scheme, revised security features, and the text "One Nigeria, Great Promise" in microprinting.
 On the back is a QR code (Quick Response code) which when scanned leads users to a website about Nigeria's history.